tas50/stig/README.md

 - 0.3.9
 -- Fully parameterized auditd configuration file
--- No longer calling the auditd cookbook directly from auditd.rb -- Auditd cookbook is no longer a direct dependency o the STIG cookbook.
+-- No longer calling the auditd cookbook directly from auditd.rb -- Auditd cookbook is no longer a direct dependency of the STIG cookbook.
 Should be part of an overall runlist

 - 0.3.8
 -- Updated STIG and Audit rules to CIS RHEL Stig 1.4.0